Queens County Republican Party: 2022 election

 During the 2022 United States House of Representatives elections in New York, George Santos was elected to the 3rd district, representing parts of Queens, and Nassau counties.
 However, it would be revealed after the election that Santos made false biographical statements.
 Chairman Tony Nunziato would not join with his Nassau county counterparts to demand Santos' resignation, instead stating "Show me that he did something illegal", insisting that he will not call for Santos' resignation until criminal prosecution was brought against him.
 Nunziato recommended that Santos run for the seat, albeit "not enthusiastically."

 However, one of the party's councilwomen and former chairwomen, Joann Ariola, would join the calls for his resignation, stating that "he should resign so that we can continue to move forward."
 Meanwhile, Vickie Paladino, whose council district overlaps with Santos' section of Queens, has refrained from commenting on resignation, but stated the false biography was "disappointing."

 2023 election

-Councilwoman Vickie Paladino is facing a concerted Democratic challenge for her seat, with the Queens County Democratic Party sinking most of their camping resources in unseating her.
-One of the candidates is Tony Avella, who split the ballot of her failed 2018 New York State Senate election bid, and is once again hoping to draw moderate Republicans away from her.
+Councilwoman Vickie Paladino faced a concerted Democratic challenge for her seat, with the Queens County Democratic Party sinking much of their camping resources in unseating her.
+One of the candidates was Tony Avella, who split the ballot of Paladino's failed 2018 New York State Senate election bid, and hoped again to draw moderate Republicans away from her.